 Licensing- Virginia Department of Social Services Preschool, Junior Kindergarten and Extended Care Programs are exempt from licensing through religious exemption code § 63.2-1716.
 Religious Exemption Documentation Each year Grace Episcopal School files the necessary paperwork with the Virginia Department of Education to qualify for a religious exemption.
 General Liability Insurance Grace Episcopal School has public liability insurance to cover suits brought against the institution for personal or bodily harm suffered during the operation of the center as a result of negligence.
 Staff Health Report The school complies with the Virginia Department of Education request that our Preschool, Junior Kindergarten and Extended Care Staff be certified by a practicing physician or physician's assistant or licensed nurse practitioner to be free from any disability, which would prevent them from caring for children under their supervision.
-Rooms Occupied Grace Episcopal School has a 5-acre campus and shares the well-maintained building with Grace Episcopal Church.
+Rooms Occupied with Grace Episcopal Church.
 The school has the use of 23 rooms including Merrow Hall Auditorium, two playgrounds, one turf field, one large playing field, and one amphitheater.
 The outside play area for the students is securely enclosed by a fence.
 Enrollment Capacity The school will enroll no more than 130 students in the entire school for the school year.
 The Preschool and Junior Kindergarten classes will enroll no more than 22 students per class.